 A Whitby / Goathland Return ticket costs £23 per adult and £10.50 per child and you can find out more on the North Yorkshire Moors Railway Website.

-I actually planned to include links to some that are available in this post but having scoured reviews, it appears the “Harry Potter” element is severely lacking, even if the tour guide’s knowledge of York itself is extensive.
+Having scoured reviews of these Harry Potter tours, it appears the “Harry Potter” element is severely lacking, even if the tour guide’s knowledge of York itself is extensive.

 There you have it!
 All you need to know about Harry Potter and York.
 If you’re looking for some sort of “Harry Potter World” York then I’m afraid you will be disappointed but there are lots of Harry Potter shops in York to look out for instead.

 York is very easy to get to by train.
 It’s just 2-2.5 hours from London King’s Cross (which is where the Hogwarts Express departs from!).
 Book via the Trainline for the cheapest tickets.

 If you’re travelling to York by car, you can leave your car in one of six Park & Rides sites surrounding the city.
 Parking spaces here are completely free and then you can hop on the bus to York city centre.

 Pin now, read again later!

 If you liked this post, check out these: